 - SSHRC 2014 Budget Webinar Slides

-Humanities researchers will obtain important information to complete the fall 2019 SSHRC Insight Grant (IG) application, along with valuable tips and strategies to increase the chances of success.
+Social sciences and humanities researchers will obtain important information to complete the fall 2020 SSHRC Insight Grant (IG) application, along with tips and strategies to increase the chances of success.

 - Carla DeMarco, ResearchCommunications & Grants Manager, UTM.